MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ### Known issues

-- Users with access to a large number of environments will experience long delays the first time they sign in to Dynamics 365 Remote Assist with the preview turned on.
-It can take Dynamics 365 Remote Assist a long time to find an environment that has the app installed.
-- An environment set through **Settings** won't be saved after you restart the app.
-The environment needs to be reset through **Settings** > **Links** > **Switch Dynamics Instance**.
-- Taking multiple photos in succession can be slow, or might fail entirely.
-- Photos taken in Dynamics 365 Remote Assist have a limited resolution of 1280 &times; 720, lower than the maximum resolution available on the HoloLens headset.
-- Captures viewed from the model-driven app might not appear the first time you load the capture.
-If you don't see the asset capture, refresh the page and the capture preview will appear.
 - Dynamics 365 Remote Assist supports a maximum of 5,000 asset records.
 - Dynamics 365 Remote Assist on HoloLens won't automatically update the list of asset records.
 If you create or update an asset from the model-driven app and don't see it in HoloLens, restart Dynamics 365 Remote Assist on HoloLens by closing the live tile and reopening the app.